 General objective: EAP102 is the second part of a two-semester series that aims to develop abilities in reading, writing, listening, and speaking in an academic context to support students' learning through their degree studies.
-The second part focuses on helping students ensure their communication is effective, particularly in terms of academic writing.
+The second part builds on the skills learned in EAP101 and focuses on further helping students to improve their proficiency in English Language and communication.